amiquelez/meli_app/README.md

 ### `npm start`

-Runs npm start to run the project in the development mode.<br>
+Run npm start to run the project in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.